Smith ministry: Post-2023 election Cabinet shuffle (June 2023–May 2025)

-2025 Cabinet shuffle (May 2025–present)
+2025 Cabinet shuffle (May 2025–May 2026)

 On May 13, 2025, Municipal Affairs Minister Ric McIver resigned and was subsequently elected Speaker of the Legislative Assembly of Alberta.

 On May 16, 2025, Smith announced a cabinet shuffle.
 The cabinet totalled 25 ministers, two associate ministers and eight parliamentary secretaries in a non-cabinet role.
 Myles McDougall was appointed Minister of Advanced Education, Rajan Sawhney as Minister of Indigenous Relations, and Joseph Schow overseeing Jobs, Economy, Trade and Immigration.
 Rick Wilson assumed the Mental Health and Addiction portfolio, Dan Williams became Minister of Municipal Affairs, and Andrew Boitchenko took on Tourism and Sport.
 The Ministry of Health was split, with Matt Jones taking on Hospital and Surgical Health Services and Adriana LaGrange was named Minister of Primary and Preventive Health Services.
 Two titles were adjusted, with Demetrios Nicolaides named the Minister of Education and Childcare and Jason Nixon named Minister of Assisted Living and Social Services.

+2026 Cabinet shuffle (May 2026–present)

+In May 2026, Cabinet ministers Matt Jones and Nate Horner resigned.
+Horner was replaced by Jason Nixon as finance minister, Jones was replaced by Adriana LaGrange, Justin Wright and Tara Sawyer entered Cabinet, and RJ Sigurdson and Nathan Neudorf were given new portfolios.